JamesZhao01/obsidian-tikzjax/README.md

+# FrixZJax

+- This fork is use privately to fix a centering issue when using TikZ's `graphs` library.

 <img width=275 align="right" src="./imgs/screenshot.png">

 # Obsidian TikZJax

 A plugin for Obsidian that lets you render LaTeX and TikZ diagrams in your notes.

 You can render graphs, figures, circuits, chemical diagrams, commutative diagrams, and more.

 The following packages are available in `\usepackage{}`:

 - chemfig
 - tikz-cd
 - circuitikz